Green Currin: Political career

-Later life, death and legacy
+Later life

 Currin served as a deputy U.S. marshal and on the board of regents for the Colored Agricultural and Normal College known today as Langston University.

 Currin was alive for Oklahoma statehood in 1907 and the election of A. C. Hamlin to the Oklahoma Legislature.
 He was also alive for the constitutional amendment intended to block potential black voters from registering and the 1915 case, Guinn v.
 United States, that struck it down.
 The "grandfather clause" was responsible for an exodus of African Americans from Oklahoma to Canada.

+Death and legacy

 Currin died at his home in Dover, Oklahoma on October 21, 1918, and was buried in Burns cemetery.
+In 2007, a portrait dedicated to Currin was unveiled at the Oklahoma State Legislature.